adamwth/adamwth/README.md

 ## Currently...

--   I'm working in a team of 6 students, under the mentorship of advisors from [Johnson and Johnson](https://www.jnj.com/).
+-   I'm building a product in a team of 6, under the mentorship of advisors from [Johnson and Johnson](https://www.jnj.com/).
 -   I'm taking graduate courses in Blockchains & Cryptocurrencies, Privacy, Data Science, and Product Management.
 -   I'm having fun in NYC :)